Eric Delaney: Career

 Delaney was born in Acton, London, England.
+He studied drumming with Max Abrams.
 Aged 16, he won the Best Swing Drummer award and later joined the Bert Ambrose Octet which featured George Shearing on piano.
 During 1947–54 he appeared with the Geraldo Orchestra and filled his time with regular session work in recording studios and on film, TV and radio.
 In 1954 he formed his own band and later signed with the new Pye Records label.
 He made three Royal Variety Show appearances, the first in 1956.

 Delaney specialised in up-tempo dance hall music, often carrying a rock and roll label but closer in spirit to that of Geraldo and Joe Loss.
 As with many similar artists, the music he performed became less popular after the Beatles entered the musical scene.
 He remained active touring in the UK, notably in holiday resorts.

 Delaney was held in high regard by his musical peers, including top American drummer Louie Bellson with whom he recorded in 1967 on an album entitled Repercussion.
 Originally released in high quality stereo on the Studio2Stereo label, it was re-released on the Vocalion label in 2011.

 Although best known as a swing drummer, Delaney was a multi-percussionist.
 Classically trained as a tympanist, his unique approach went far beyond the scope of orchestral accompaniment, turning the 'timps' into a lead / solo instrument.
 He also played xylophone, glockenspiel, military snare drum, tubular bells, Chinese and orchestral gongs, and in his 'showmanship' routines, such as "Persian Market", would run between these, also adding whistles, sandblocks, symphonic cymbals, finger cymbals and pyrotechnics and flying mallets with split-second precision.